HISTORY of PRINCETON AIRPORT

 As the airport activity increased, so did conflicts with the neighbors in the immediate proximity of the airport.
 No matter how the management tried to appease these homeowners and the governing officials, nothing worked.
 Any improvements to the airport were met by the town fathers with great opposition, even when the proposal was for safety improvements.

-Between the harassment by some of the neighbors and the obstacles put forth by township officials, enormous time and money were wasted to save the viability of the airport.
+Between the harassment by some of the neighbors and the obstacles put forth by township officials, an enormous amount of time and money was utilized to save the viability of the airport.
 Eventually the township committee passed ordinances which forced the airport into litigation.
 These ordinances infringed upon the jurisdiction of the FAA and the New Jersey Division of Aeronautics.
 However, it was up to Princeton Aero to go to court, as all negotiations fell apart.
 Nary a week passed that banner headlines were printed in the local newspapers, inciting the residents.
 The ugly battle continued for several years until the airport won in Superior Court by summary judgement in 1993.
 Peace did not come easily as the township immediately filed an appeal.

 Concurrent with the conflicts, the Princeton Airport was designated a “reliever airport”, which enabled it to apply for FAA Airport Improvement Program funding for safety improvements.
 This was interpreted by the residents that Princeton Airport would become a jetport.
 The overzealous opponents were extremely adept and sophisticated, and were able to politicize the issue involving senators and congressmen.